Venkatgopi04/ecommerce-catalog-frontend/README.md

-✅ Step-by-Step Process (Frontend Only)
+Step-by-Step Process: Angular Frontend for E-Commerce Product Catalog
-🔹 Step 1: Set up the Angular Project
+1. Set up the Angular Project

 Open terminal or command prompt.

 Create a new Angular 16 project using Angular CLI.

-Choose routing support when prompted.
+Enable routing when prompted.

-Use CSS or SCSS for styling as per your preference.
+Choose CSS or SCSS for styling.

-Install Bootstrap 5 for styling.
+Install Bootstrap 5 for responsive UI design.

-🔹 Step 2: Create Components
+2. Create Components
-Create the following components using Angular CLI:
+Generate the following components using Angular CLI:

-product-list – to display products in a grid/card view.
+product-list: displays products in a card/grid layout.

-product-details – to show selected product details in a modal.
+product-details: shows detailed view of a selected product.

-admin-login – for admin to login.
+admin-login: handles admin login functionality.

-admin-dashboard – for admin to add or delete products.
+admin-dashboard: allows admin to manage products.

-🔹 Step 3: Create Product Model
+3. Create Product Model
-Define a model (structure) for a product with fields like:
+Define a product structure with these fields:

 id